chrisallick/AwesomeTapesAwesomePlayer/README.md

 The Chrome extension will autoplay the first song and loop through them.

+# PHP

+The php file is simply figuring out how the server wants to sign the mp3s so the player can correctly load them.
+Technically a totes hack, but whatevah.

 # TODO:

 Add a GUI so you can see what's happening.